Written by Modality Solutions

 Two of the more exciting immunotherapies are ADCs (Antibody Drug Conjugates) and CAR-T therapy (Chimeric Antigen Receptor T cell).
 CAR-T therapies are further divided into autologous (patient specific) and allogeneic (genetically similar but not patient specific) therapies.
-An autologous CAR-T therapy has an especially complex supply chain, because each medical treatment is unique to each patient.
-This makes tracking and traceability of the cells a large risk in the treatment process.
+Because each treatment is individually created for a specific patient, tracking the therapy and patient identity is more important than ever.

-Each of these treatments include added challenges in their supply chains that demand a solid engineering basis for validation.
-Modality Solutions offers novel technologies and expert engineers to help our clients face these challenges.
+Each of these added challenges demand a solid engineering basis for transport validation.

-Our proprietary Hazard and Operability Study (HAZOP) technique is tailored for immunotherapy clients to ensure high risks are identified and mitigated properly.
+In order to begin assessing the immunotherapy supply chain for risk, pharmaceutical companies need a robust testing and optimization framework.
+At Modality Solutions, we call our proprietary testing framework the Hazard and Operability Study (HAZOP) technique, which is tailored for immunotherapy drugs to ensure high risks are identified and mitigated properly.

 In a recent HAZOP analysis, Modality Solutions was able to uncover the greatest risks each of the shipping lanes represented to the cell cultures.

 One of the findings was around the difficulty in maintaining the required thermal conditions throughout the closed loop supply chain.
 This was due to deep frozen temperatures required during transport from the patient and collection center to facilities worldwide to perform the genetic reengineering of cells, then efficiently returning the cells to the treatment center, and finally administering it to the right patient for treatment.
 Once the risks had been identified Modality Solutions moved on to the mitigating phase that included testing the packaging by exposing it to extreme conditions and simultaneous environmental hazards in order to create a risk mitigation plan..

 Simulating environmental hazards faced in transport